freebsd/freebsd-quarterly/2020q3/cheribsd.md

 operating system with a stable baseline implementation into which various new research features have been, or are currently being, merged:

-- Kernel spatial memory safety (pure-capability kernel)
+- Kernel spatial memory safety (pure-capability kernel) - The current CheriBSD kernel is a hybrid C program where pointers to userspace are CHERI capabilities.
+This ensures that the kernel follows the intent of the application runtime and can not be used to defeat bounds on application pointers.
+We have developed and will soon merge a pure-capability kernel where all pointers in the kernel are appropriately bounded capabilities.
+This spatial memory safety lays the groundwork for future work such as device driver compartmentalization and kernel temporal safety.

 - Userspace heap temporal memory safety (Cornucopia)